 The TFR represents a huge savings pot and its management underwent heavy changes from January 2007 onwards.
-Since then, each worker can opt to accumulate their TFR by joining a complementary pension system.
-If a worker does not make such a decision, tacit consent applies for the TFR to be transferred to a sector fund; funds are transferred to collective pension funds, if such exist for the specific sector.
+Since 2007, each worker can opt to accumulate their TFR by joining a complementary pension fund.
+If a worker does not make such a decision, tacit consent applies for the TFR to be transferred to a collective contractual pension fund when it exists for specific sectors.

 This change represented a small cultural revolution in the Italian pension structure, where pensions had previously been provided by the public sector, with no active role by workers in choosing how much to invest.
 Workers have mandatorily contributed a conspicuous amount of their income, through the first pillar State system, with no involvement in where to invest their savings.
-With the TFR law, workers are now offered the possibility to join pension funds (Cannata and Settimo, 2007).
-If an employee opts-out from complementary pension and belongs to a company with more than 50 employees, his/her accumulated amount of severance payments is transferred to INPS (National Institute for Social Security), which manages the severance payment according to the law.
-For an employee who work in firms with less than 50 employees and who does not opt for complementary pension funds, his/her TFR remains in the firms they work in, acting, de facto, as a loan to the firm.

-If employees decide to opt for the complementary pension funds, they can choose among open pension funds, closed pension funds or even PIPs (Individual Pension Plans).
-An important aspect of this is that, if opting for PIPs, workers can decide the amount they contribute, a new element in the Italian framework, with no discretion in terms of pension contributions.
+With the TFR law, workers are now offered the possibility to choose to join any complementary pension fund among contractual pension funds, open pension funds or even PIPs (Individual Pension Plans).
+When opting for PIPs, workers can decide the amount they contribute, a new element in the Italian framework, with no discretion in terms of pension contributions.